mj72git/BindCraft_Output_Analyse/README.md

 ### Generating BindCraft Analysis Output
 To utilize this analysis app, you first need to generate output from BindCraft.
 The original BindCraft software repository can be found here: https://github.com/martinpacesa/BindCraft.

+(Includes a RESET button in the sidebar to clear all information.)

 ## 🚀 Features